-CBT has real-world benefits for adolescents with ADHD.
+There are lots of benefits of cognitive behavioral therapy for children, particularly for those with ADHD.
 Time management improves, especially in the short term.
 Students become more goal oriented.
 This is especially true in the school environment.
 Negative patterns of thinking change how they feel about themselves, ability, and the future.

 Adolescents with ADHD often receive medication to reduce their symptoms.
 CBT and prescriptions in combination can effectively reduce symptoms.
 Treatment of adolescents with ADHD is sometimes called “brain training.”

 At older ages, adolescents with ADHD are more likely to report severities.
 This difference allows more honest dialogue.
 The step in treatment/approach is determination.

 Open dialogues are helpful.
 Asking adolescents where they see themselves in the social hierarchy addresses self-awareness.
 Daunting activities combine both risks and rewards.
 Skills are developed to handle more progressive challenges.
 Create a strong foundation more difficulties.